clevermonk57/Individual-project-Large-language-model/README.md

 BERT WordPiece tokenisation

-Padding and truncation to 128 tokens
+Padding and truncation to a maximum of 128 tokens

-Attention masks created
+Attention masks generation

-Converted to PyTorch tensors
+Conversion to PyTorch tensors

 Training Setup